Lake Paterswoldsemeer cycle route

 16. The Kluivingsbos

-The Kluivingsbos, also known as the Moordbos (Murder Forest), has a memorial stone for Miss Jansen.
+The Kluivingsbos, also known as the Moordbos, is home to a memorial stone for Miss Jansen.
 She was murdered in 1916.
 The perpetrator was never found.
 There is also a war memorial for Jacob de Vries, who was shot dead by the Germans in 1945.
-The forest is owned by Natuurmonumenten.
-Thanks to nature management that involves as little intervention as possible, the forest is rich in birds, bats, and martens.
+The forest is owned by Natuurmonumenten (Dutch Society for Nature Conservation).
+Thanks to nature management that involves as little intervention as possible, the forest is rich in birds, bats, and mustelids.

-Fish forests have been placed at the head of the reed beds near this steep, revetment-lined bank.
+Fish forests have been placed at the head of the reed beds near this steep, lined bank.
 This has created additional shelter and spawning grounds for fish.
-Small aquatic animals and insects also benefit from this.
+Small aquatic animals and insects also benefit.
 The fish forests have been created to improve the ecological water quality.
 The same applies to the nature-friendly banks that can be found along and on the lake.
-From this location, you can see partially submerged islands that will be reveted in 2024.
+From this location, you can see partially submerged islands that will be sheet piled in 2024.

 18. Oude Badweg – nature-friendly zone

 A new water feature has been created behind Oude Badweg.
 Where there used to be rough grassland and birch trees, there are now nature-friendly banks.
-Thanks to the aquatic plants, this new habitat for fish, (water) insects, and other small animals also contributes to better water quality.
+Thanks to the aquatic plants, this new habitat for fish, insects, water insects, and other small animals also contributes to better water quality.

 19. The Hoornseplas

-The Hoornseplas, constructed between 1971 and 1973, is a paddling and playing lake for families, intended to attract residents from surrounding municipalities.
-Until 2006, the lake was marked by the 'palenberg' (pile mountain).
-The southern part is designated for nude recreation.
-The lake is not connected to the Paterswoldsemeer and is filled with natural seepage water.
+The Hoornseplas, constructed between 1971 and 1973, is a paddling and playing lake for families, intended to attract residents from surrounding councils.
+Until 2006, the lake was marked by the 'palenberg' (pole mountain).
+The southern part is designated for naturists.
+The lake is not connected to lakee Paterswoldsemeer and is filled with natural seepage water.
 In winter, the Meerschap drains the lake for maintenance.

 20. Nijdam

-Curious about the changes?
-Watch the videos about Paterswoldsemeer.
+Are you interested in the changes?
+Watch the videos about lake Paterswoldsemeer.